 This hilly city earned the nickname Emerald City because of its natural beauty and the rich, green forests and parkland.
 With its campaign to further beautify the city with seasonal flowers came the moniker, City of Flowers.
 The phrase, Gateway to Alaska, also rings true because of the many cruise lines operating out of Seattle with an Alaskan destination.

-Below are 12 key factors you should know before moving to Seattle.
+Below are 12 key factors you should know before moving to Seattle Washington.

 Table of Contents:

 - 2. Diverse population equals variety in attractions and activities: